-Brazilian women are safer on the streets after a robber was put into a headlock by a young female blue belt in jujitsu in September.
+Brazilian women are safer on the streets after a robber was put in a headlock by a young female blue belt in jujitsu in September.
 Most of us lack martial arts training and need property insurance to protect our possessions.
 The value of our personal property has soared.
 An average 20-year-old can easily carry $1000 in property value each day when only counting for her iPhone and iPad.

 If a robber does get your sac, though, he is going to find a lot more than $20 and change in your wallet.
 He is less after the wallet today and more interested in the lightweight computing devices and other gadgets you carry around.
 Besides, soon you may have Apple Pay or another mobile wallet on your smartphone and will have no need to carry any cash.